godaddy/asherah/go/appencryption/cmd/example/README.md

 Application Options:
-  -c, --count=                  Number of loops to run per session. (default: 1000) -s, --sessions=               Number of sessions to run concurrently. (default: 20) -p, --perf                    Print performance metrics -l, --log                     Enables logging to stdout -r, --results                 Prints input/output from encryption library -m, --metrics                 Dumps metrics to stdout in JSON format -d, --duration=               Time to run tests for.
+  -c, --count=                  Number of loops to run per session. (default: 1000) -i, --iterations=             Number of times each session loop will run. (default: 1) -s, --sessions=               Number of sessions to run concurrently. (default: 20) -p, --perf                    Print performance metrics -l, --log                     Enables logging to stdout -S, --session-cache           Enables the shared session cache.
+  -r, --results                 Prints input/output from encryption library -m, --metrics                 Dumps metrics to stdout in JSON format -d, --duration=               Time to run tests for.
 If not provided, the app will run (sessions X count) then exit